-You’ll have at least 6 hours of teaching real students, putting into practice everything you learn on the course.
-These lessons will be observed by a trainer and include a feedback session afterwards, where you’ll reflect together on how the lesson went.
-The first teaching English lesson in week 1 will be largely planned for you.
+You’ll teach 6 one hour lessons, teaching English to real French students.
+This breaks down into one or two lessons a week.
+These lessons will be observed by a trainer and include a supportive feedback session afterwards, where you’ll reflect together on how the lesson went.
+What would you do again?
+What should you change?
+The first lesson you teach will be largely planned for you.

-You’ll have the opportunity to observe experienced TEFL teachers teaching for at least 3 hours, and will also observe at least 6 hours of your peers’ lessons.
+You’ll observe at least 3 lessons taught by experienced TEFL teachers, and will also observe some of your peers’ lessons.

 - Parts of speech